pearl-hub/kobol/markdown/mysql.1.markdown

 To show the columne of a table:
 `show columns from TABLE \g`

+To show the description of a table:
+`desc TABLE \g`

 To query:
 `select * from TABLE where FIELD like '%something%' \g`